rrvt/WixApp/WixApp/ReadMe.md

 changed to hopefully simplify toolbar creation.
 This version of the toolbar includes buttons, edit boxes, combo boxes and drop down menus as well as the traditional 16x15 icons.

-WixApp does is a dialog box but does not have a toolbar yet.
+WixApp is a dialog box but does not have a toolbar yet.

 ### Update 11/13/21